 Set up against the wall are two rows of boxed soldiers.
 They’re like life-size Ken dolls in glass cases instead of plastic tubes.
 They remind me of the truly frightening glass cased heads used by the witch Mombi in the 1985 Return to Oz movie.
 I have daytime nightmares about that film.
 Part of me wants to stay in that room forever looking at these strange representations of humankind.
 The other part wants to scream, “run away, run away,” and run away.

 I get to run away when I follow the tour guide past the tanks, the Soldado Desconocido (the Unknown Soldier), the Door of Forgiveness, the Cafeteria and across the walkway.
+I stop and ask Oswaldo to take a photo of me under an arch because it just seems like the right thing to do.

 Then I take the steps two at a time and join the tail of the group.
 The inside of this part of the Fortress has many twists and turns and leads to some stairs that take us to the lookout point.